 Tips for Choosing a Natural Mattress & Bedding

-There are many key components to healthy living: exercise and staying active, drinking purified water, eating a whole-food diet, reducing sugar, getting the right amount of sun exposure, and proper sleep.
-Though we may incorporate many of these preventive health strategies into our wellness routine, we might not always consider our sleep environment, which is also a key component that’s equally important to our health.
+There are numerous ways to pursue healthy living: exercise, consistent daily activity, drinking purified water, eating a whole-food diet, reducing sugar, getting the right amount of sun exposure, proper sleep, to name a few.
+Though we may incorporate many of these preventive strategies into our daily routine, we may not always consider our sleep environment, which is also a key component to good health.

-We spend roughly one third of our lives asleep, so safe, clean bedding is essential for everyone in the family.
+We spend roughly one-third of our lives asleep, so safe bedding is essential for everyone in the family.
 Babies and young children sleep more than adults and are also more sensitive to chemicals in their surroundings.
 Our mattress, pillows, sheets, and comforter should be free of toxic chemicals and ideally made of natural, eco-friendly materials like organic wool and cotton.

-Clean bedding is one of the best long-term health investments for you and your family and it’s also good for the environment.
+Eco-friendly, non-toxic bedding is one of the best long-term health investments for you and your family, and it’s also a great long-term move for the environment.

 Mattresses and Bedding: What’s Healthy and What’s Not

 The mattress is the center of our sleep environment.
-Unfortunately, many traditional mattresses are made with harmful substances such as chemical flame-retardants (e.g., antimony), boric acid, formaldehyde, ozone depleters, and phthalates that breakdown and release VOCs (volatile organic compounds) into the air.
-Long-term exposure to these toxic substances can cause mild to serious health effects including allergies, respiratory issues, reproductive problems, damage to the lymphatic system, liver and kidney toxicity, neurotoxicity, and even cancer.
+Unfortunately, many traditional mattresses are made with harmful substances such as chemical flame-retardants (e.g., antimony), boric acid, formaldehyde, ozone-depleting substances, and phthalates that breakdown and release VOCs (volatile organic compounds) into the air.
+Long-term exposure to these toxic substances can increase the chance of certain health conditions including allergies, respiratory issues, hormonal dysregulation, neurological problems, and even cancer.

 The ideal toxic-free mattress is one made of certified all-organic wool, cotton, and/or latex.
 Here’s why certified all-organic is the gold standard:

-Like wool, organic cotton must meet organic agricultural standards in order to receive the certified organic label.
+• Like organic wool, organic cotton must meet organic agricultural standards in order to receive the certified organic label.
 No GMOs (genetically modified organisms) or harmful chemicals, such as pesticides and insecticides, are used during the organic cotton farming and production process.
-Organic cotton is also 80% rain-fed thus promoting water conservation.
-Cotton produced without chemicals means less impact to the soil and air, and ultimately, the final product you sleep on is clean and toxin-free.
+Organic cotton is also 75–80% rain-fed thus promoting water conservation.
+Cotton produced without chemicals means less impact to the soil and air, and ultimately, the final product you sleep on is toxin-free.

-Natural latex is derived from the milky sap harvested from the rubber tree.
-An organic latex mattress with a certified GOLS label ensures that the latex comes from trees harvested without chemicals fertilizers for at least four years.
-A certified organic pure latex mattress does not contain man-made latex or other synthetic fillers and is also free of chemicals during the production process.
+• Natural latex is derived from the milky sap harvested from the rubber tree.
+An organic latex mattress with a certified GOLS label ensures that the latex comes from trees harvested without chemical fertilizers for at least four years.
+A certified organic pure latex mattress does not contain man-made latex and is also free of chemicals during the production process.
+If any non-latex materials such as wool or cotton are used, GOLS requires that they are also certified organic.

 Wiseman Health Take-Home Advice

-• A certified all-organic mattress is the gold standard; however, purchasing one may not always be feasible.
-At the very least, we recommend using organic, natural ancillary bedding — pillows, sheets, and comforter— because they are just as important as your mattress.
+• A certified all-organic mattress is the gold standard; however, purchasing one may not always be feasible or you may not be in the market for one at this time.
+At the very least, we recommend using as much natural and organic ancillary bedding (e.g., pillows, sheets, and comforters) as possible — particularly pillows because they are just as important as your mattress.
 When purchasing these bedding items, look for pillows made of the following natural materials: organic wool, cotton, latex, or organic buckwheat hull.
 Use organic cotton sheets and an organic wool or cotton comforter.

-• Look for certification labels such as those shared by Austin Natural Mattress, as these labels provide important information about clean, safe bedding.
+• Look for certification labels such as those shared by Austin Natural Mattress, as these labels provide important information about eco-friendly, safe bedding.

-• When washing bedding items, use a gentle fragrance-free laundry detergent such as Seventh Generation Free and Clear.
+• When washing bedding items, use a gentle and natural fragrance-free laundry detergent such as Seventh Generation Free and Clear.

-• To learn more about natural, non-toxic mattresses and bedding, watch our WFP YouTube video
+• To learn more about natural, non-toxic mattresses and bedding, watch our Wiseman Health Video: Natural Mattresses and Bedding.

 Naturepedic: The Truth About Flame Retardants in Mattresses.
 Retrieved October 31, 2019 from https://www.naturepedic.com/blog/2017/08/truth-fire-retardants-mattresses/